metacoffee0x17/React-JSUI/README.md

 - Open the project in Finder
 - Open the project in your editor of choice (configurable in Settings)
 - Quick preview of package.json
+- Open the github/bitbucket/gitlab page for the project
 - Start the project
 - Remove the project from the dashboard